-When it comes to a healthy French onion soup, you could be forgiven to think that it hasn’t got that much to offer in terms of nutrients, with its comforting clear broth, no variety of vegetables, “just” onions and the gooey cheese toast topping.
-Well, you’ll be pleased to know that it is in fact a highly nutritious choice.
+Is onion soup good for you?
+You could be forgiven to think that even though it’s a healthy French onion soup, it still doesn’t offer much in terms of nutrients; With its comforting clear broth, no variety of vegetables… “just” onions and the gooey cheese toast topping; is this healthy french onion soup actually healthy?
+Well, you’ll be pleased to know that french onion soup is, in fact, a highly nutritious choice.
 Onions, as part of the Allium family, contain Quercetin which is a powerful anti-inflammatory and should not be overlooked as a vegetable when considering your daily 7-a-day.

 For a vegan or vegetarian option, a vegetable broth works very well, although you will need to take the time to carefully cook the onions; very gently for a long time to ensure that they are truly caramelised for added depth and flavour.
 It’s definitely worth the time to make this Healthy French Onion Soup!

 I’ve included some variations that will boost this soups nutritive value further.

 Note: Don’t be alarmed at the amount of onions at the outset – they will soon reduce to a more manageable amount!

 Making this Healthy French Onion Soup, you’ll need:

 - 10 medium white onions or 6 large Spanish onions, finely sliced

 - 4 tbsp olive oil